kalahariii/priv-proj/Shanghai/src/readme.md

-The programm still isn't in its final stage. yet the general Idea's working.
+The programm still isn't in its final stage, yet the general Idea's working.